Agent Intervention

 Notification when a sample has completed, so the client can flip its UI to a terminal state without waiting for socket EOF. |

-Clients with a dedicated plan UI indicate this at initialize by setting inspect.plan_rendering to true in their capability _meta:
+Clients with a dedicated plan UI indicate this at initialize by setting inspect.plan_rendering to true in their capability _meta.
+Clients that can render structured forms — required to receive ask_user prompts — declare ACP’s standard elicitation.form capability:

 {